History of ecology

 Ecology is a new science and considered as an important branch of biological science, having only become prominent during the second half of the 20th century.
 Ecological thought is derivative of established currents in philosophy, particularly from ethics and politics.

 Its history stems all the way back to the 4th century.
 One of the first ecologists whose writings survive may have been Aristotle or perhaps his student, Theophrastus, both of whom had interest in many species of animals and plants.
 Theophrastus described interrelationships between animals and their environment as early as the 4th century BC.
 Ecology developed substantially in the 18th and 19th century.
 It began with Carl Linnaeus and his work with the economy of nature.
 Soon after came Alexander von Humboldt and his work with botanical geography.
 Alexander von Humboldt and Karl Möbius then contributed with the notion of biocoenosis.
-Eugenius Warming’s work with ecological plant geography led to the founding of ecology as a discipline.
-Charles Darwin’s work also contributed to the science of ecology, and Darwin is often attributed with progressing the discipline more than anyone else in its young history.
+Eugenius Warming's work with ecological plant geography led to the founding of ecology as a discipline.
+Charles Darwin's work also contributed to the science of ecology, and Darwin is often attributed with progressing the discipline more than anyone else in its young history.
 Ecological thought expanded even more in the early 20th century.
-Major contributions included: Eduard Suess’ and Vladimir Vernadsky’s work with the biosphere, Arthur Tansley’s ecosystem, Charles Elton's Animal Ecology, and Henry Cowles ecological succession.
+Major contributions included: Eduard Suess’ and Vladimir Vernadsky's work with the biosphere, Arthur Tansley's ecosystem, Charles Elton's Animal Ecology, and Henry Cowles ecological succession.

 Ecology influenced the social sciences and humanities.
 Human ecology began in the early 20th century and it recognized humans as an ecological factor.
 Later James Lovelock advanced views on earth as a macro-organism with the Gaia hypothesis.
 Conservation stemmed from the science of ecology.
 Important figures and movements include Shelford and the ESA, National Environmental Policy act, George Perkins Marsh, Theodore Roosevelt, Stephen A. Forbes, and post-Dust Bowl conservation.
 Later in the 20th century world governments collaborated on man’s effects on the biosphere and Earth’s environment.

-The history of ecology is intertwined with the history of conservation efforts, in particular the founding of the Nature Conservancy.
+The history of ecology is intertwined with the history of conservation and restoration efforts.

 18th and 19th century Ecological murmurs

 Arcadian and Imperial Ecology

 In the early Eighteenth century, preceding Carl Linnaeus, two rival schools of thought dominated the growing scientific discipline of ecology.
-First, Gilbert White a “parson-naturalist” is attributed with developing and endorsing the view of Arcadian ecology.
-Arcadian ecology advocates for a “simple, humble life for man” and a harmonious relationship with humans and nature.
-Opposing the Arcadian view is Francis Bacon's ideology, “imperial ecology”.
-Imperialists work “to establish through the exercise of reason and by hard work, man’s dominance over nature”.
-Imperial ecologists also believe that man should become a dominant figure over nature and all other organisms as “once enjoyed in the Garden of Eden”.
+First, Gilbert White a "parson-naturalist" is attributed with developing and endorsing the view of Arcadian ecology.
+Arcadian ecology advocates for a "simple, humble life for man" and a harmonious relationship with humans and nature.
+Opposing the Arcadian view is Francis Bacon's ideology, "imperial ecology".
+Imperialists work "to establish through the exercise of reason and by hard work, man’s dominance over nature".
+Imperial ecologists also believe that man should become a dominant figure over nature and all other organisms as "once enjoyed in the Garden of Eden".
 Both views continued their rivalry through the early eighteenth century until Carl Linnaeus's support of imperialism; and in short time due to Linnaeus's popularity, imperial ecology became the dominant view within the discipline.